CielAl/Barrage/README.md

 # Barrage
+ Barrage comments for video sites.
+So far, the backend is based on firebase.
 ### Content
 * class Bullet: for comments
 * class bGenerator: as the controller of the interaction to the backend